I have finger trained many parakeets over the years and I enjoy giving training tips to others.

-Find Out What Foods To Feed Your Parakeet
+What Foods to Feed Your Parakeet

-- Essential Parakeet Diet: What To Feed A Budgerigar
+- Essential Parakeet Diet: What to Feed a Budgerigar

 What foods can parakeets eat?
 There are many foods such as seeds, pellets fruits, vegetables, nuts and treats for budgies out there.
 Here is how to give your parakeet a healthy and balanced diet.